Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 # Use Key Vault from App Service with Managed Service Identity and Python

 ## SDK Versions
-In this sample, you will find the following folders:\n key-vault-node-quickstart-v3 - references Key Vault SDK v3.0\n keyvault-node-quickstart-v4 - references Key Vault SDK v4.0
+In this sample, you will find the following folders:

+    key-vault-node-quickstart-v3 - references Key Vault SDK v3.0

+    keyvault-node-quickstart-v4 - references Key Vault SDK v4.0

 ## Background
 For service to service authentication, the approach involved creating an Azure AD application and associated credential, and using that credential to get a token.
 While this approach works well, there are two shortcomings: